 Rachel invites Clive to her sister Belinda (Catherine Tate) and husband Neville's (Neil Stuke) for Christmas where they are joined by Uncle Harvey (David Troughton), sister in law Phyllis (Jenna Russell), her husband Bernard (Mark Gatiss) and friends Eddie (Marc Wootton) and his wife Pattie (Katherine Parkinson).

 So while Rachel is failing to move things on with Clive, he's caught the eye of Belinda who is feeling unloved and neglected by gadget-loving husband Neville.
-Phyllis likes a drink or three while husband Bernard is a incompetant doctor bent of putting on yet another epic puppet show for the kids.
+Phyllis likes a drink or three while husband Bernard is an incompetent doctor bent of putting on yet another epic puppet show for the kids.
 Eddie meanwhile is an expert in avoiding duties of any sort for heavily pregnant wife Pattie who really would rather not be having another baby.

 Such are the ingredients for Ayckbourn's black comedy which follows four days over the festive period as expectations are unmet, traditions trampled and disappointment layered on like congealed brandy butter - sound familiar?
 Add to the mix three relationships in need of heart massage and a puppet show and you have a poignant and farcical comedy that at times makes for painful laughter (in both senses of the word).